Taki832/binance-trading-bot/README.md

 # Binance Futures Testnet — Trading Bot

+This project was built with a focus on clean architecture, reliability, and handling real-world API edge cases such as minimum notional requirements and insufficient margin.

 A clean, modular CLI bot for placing **MARKET** and **LIMIT** orders on the Binance USDT-M **Futures Testnet**.
 No real money is used.

 ---
+## Notes

+- Binance requires a minimum notional value (~$100) for orders
+- Insufficient margin errors can occur on larger quantities
+- Orders may remain in NEW status until matched in market

 ## Project Structure